 Returns for Panamaxes, the largest size able to navigate the Panama Canal, lost 2.2 percent, sliding to $7,096 a day, the lowest level since June 7, according to the Baltic Exchange, the London-based publisher of freight rates.
 That’s the 14th consecutive decline, the longest losing streak since early February, the data show.

-The number of Panamax vessels in the global fleet has increased to 2,105, the highest since at least February 2005, according to data from IHS Inc. (IHS), an Englewood, Colorado-based research company.
-Charterers are able to select ships that offer cheaper rates, as there is a large surplus of vessels available, according to Fotis Giannakoulis, a New York-based analyst at Morgan Stanley (MS), citing data from Clarkson Plc (CKN), the world’s largest shipbroker.
+The number of Panamax vessels in the global fleet has increased to 2,105, the highest since at least February 2005, according to data from IHS Inc. (IHS:US), an Englewood, Colorado-based research company.
+Charterers are able to select ships that offer cheaper rates, as there is a large surplus of vessels available, according to Fotis Giannakoulis, a New York-based analyst at Morgan Stanley (MS:US), citing data from Clarkson Plc (CKN), the world’s largest shipbroker.

 Charterers “are generally in no rush to fix as they see a long list of tonnage,” Giannakoulis said in the report.
 “Unless we see a sudden injection of fresh business today rates look set to continue their downward spiral in the Pacific.”